the7blacksmith/recetasAPI/README.md

 Although I plan to make some amendments in the future to address emerging needs, this diagram represents the foundation of my project.
 The database is organized into multiple tables, with the Recipes table as the main one, containing essential information about each recipe.

-In addition to the Recipes table, the database includes the following tables to provide comprehensive and detailed information:
+In addition to the **Recipes table**, the database includes the following tables to provide comprehensive and detailed information:

-- Ingredients table: Stores the ingredients used in each recipe.
+- **Ingredients table**: Stores the ingredients used in each recipe.
-- Diet Type table: Specifies dietary categories
+- **Diet Type table**: Specifies dietary categories
-- Food Group table: Classifies ingredients into nutritional groups.
+- **Food Group table**: Classifies ingredients into nutritional groups.
-- Difficulty table:  The level of complexity required to prepare each recipe.
+- **Difficulty table**:  The level of complexity required to prepare each recipe.
-- Dish Type table: Based on the type of dish.
+- **Dish Type table**: Based on the type of dish.

 These additional tables are related to the Recipes table, allowing for a well-organized and easily expandable structure that enhances the flexibility of the application.

+## Database folder

 There are also two files in the database folder.